Area: 180 sq. km. (112 sq. mi.).

 Deputy Prime Minister--Marisol J. Tromp

-Minister of Labor, Culture, Integration, Community Development & Sports--T.F.
+Minister of Labor, Culture, Integration, Community Development and Sports--T.F.
 Ramon Lee

-Minister of Finance & Economic Affairs--Nilo J.J.
+Minister of Finance and Economic Affairs--Nilo J.J.
 Swaen

 Minister of General Affairs and Foreign Relations--Nelson O. Oduber